aminaalavi/AI-Projects/Agentic_commerce_agents_with_guardrails/README.md

 ## 🧩 Overview — Agentic Commerce Multi-Agent System

-This notebook demonstrates an **agentic commerce pipeline** — a simulated multi-agent system that automates product discovery, pricing, content generation, supervision, and transaction validation with trust at its core.
+This notebook demonstrates an **agentic commerce pipeline**, a simulated multi-agent system that automates product discovery, pricing, content generation, supervision, and transaction validation with trust at its core.

 It showcases how **AI agents collaborate** to plan, optimize, and execute a commerce flow end-to-end while using **guardrails** to ensure safety, transparency, and trust.